pandas-dev/pandas/web/pandas/pdeps/0013-standardize-apply.md

 2. When users want to aggregate a `Series`, columns/rows of a `DataFrame` or groups in `groupby` objects, they should use `Series.agg`, `DataFrame.agg` and `groupby.agg` respectively.
 3. When users want to transform a `Series`, columns/rows of a `DataFrame` or groups in `groupby` objects, they should use `Series.transform`, `DataFrame.transform` and `groupby.transform` respectively.

-The use of `Series.apply` &  `DataFrame.apply` will after that change in almost all cases be replaced by `map`, `agg` or `transform`, so will be deprecated.
-In the very few cases where `Series.apply` &  `DataFrame.apply` cannot be substituted by `map`, `agg` or `transform`, it will be accepted that users will have to find alternative ways to apply the functions, i.e. typically apply the functions manually and possibly concatenating the results.
+The use of `Series.apply` &  `DataFrame.apply` will after the proposed change in almost all cases be replaced by `map`, `agg` or `transform`.
+In the very few cases where `Series.apply` &  `DataFrame.apply` cannot be substituted by `map`, `agg` or `transform`, it is proposed that it will be accepted that users will have to find alternative ways to apply the functions, i.e. typically apply the functions manually and possibly concatenating the results.

+It can be noted that `groupby.agg`, `groupby.transform` & `groupby.apply` are not proposed changed in this PDEP, because `groupby.agg`, `groupby.transform` already behave as desired and `groupby.apply` behaves differently than `Series.apply` & `DataFrame.apply`.
+Likewise, the behavior when given ufuncs will remain unchanged, because the behavior is already as intended in all cases.

 ## Deprecation process